rittaschool/ritta/README.md

 # <img src="https://raw.githubusercontent.com/rittaschool/info/master/Ritta.png" height="100px" alt="ritta-server" />

-<a href="https://ritta.fi">Ritta</a> is a modern open source school management system to hold the connection between home and school strong.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/)
 [![GitHub last commit](https://img.shields.io/github/last-commit/rittaschool/ritta-server.svg?color=orange&style=for-the-badge&logo=git)](https://github.com/rittaschool/ritta-server/commits/master)
 [![Discord Channel](https://img.shields.io/discord/718870928498360463.svg?color=blue&style=for-the-badge&logo=discord)](https://discord.gg/KwpZGyvX3Q)

+Hello, and thank you for showing interest in Ritta! 👋 We here at Ritta are creating new platforms to support the future of education.

+We think current solutions aren't good enough for today's needs.
+Current solutions available in Finland are old, difficult to use and not responsive.
+The education space changes every year, and new solutions are needed.

+That's why we are creating Ritta.
+Ritta is an open source student management system designed for making life easier.
+Our team currently consists of four talented young developers and/or designers.

-## How does it work?
+## How does Ritta work?

-We use the **Microservices** architecture to make Ritta very scalable and allow more flexibility, and technologies like [NestJS](https://nestjs.com) in order to make development faster.

-Ritta is made of two core parts, backend (ritta-server, which is this repository.) and the frontend [ritta-next](https://github.com/rittaschool/ritta-next).
+We are trying to use modern technologies and following best practices.
+*(psst: from now on this will be pretty much technical stuff.)*

+We use Microservice architecture provided by the [NestJS](https://nestjs.com) framework, which allows Ritta to be horizontally scalable.
+For development and production we use Docker and docker-compose.
+For dependency management we use [Yarn](https://yarnpkg.com), especially Yarn Workspaces.
+For client application development we provide REST and GraphQL APIs.

+You also might be interested in our official frontend, [ritta-next](https://github.com/rittaschool/ritta-next).

 ## API Documentation

-The API documentation can be viewed by going to `https://<ritta-server url>/docs` or you could go to `https://api.demo.ritta.fi/docs`.
+The instance specific API documentation can be viewed by going to `https://<ritta-server url>/docs` or to `https://api.demo.ritta.fi/docs` (most addons enabled).

-## Requirements

-    - Docker
-    - docker-compose

-## Running the app

-For development, run `./start-docker.sh` to start with the development configuration. \
-You can stop the containers with `./stop-docker.sh`. \
-And if you want you can remove all of the networks and containers with `./remove-docker.sh`.

 ## Bugs and suggestions